 Prior to CMU, I received my Bachelor's degree at UC Irvine (zot zot!), where I was a member of the Computation of Language Laboratory (CoLaLab).

-My research is supported by an NSF Graduate Research Fellowship.
+My research has been supported by an NSF Graduate Research Fellowship.

 📧 nvogler [-at-] ucsd [-dot-] edu